thingSoC/TSOC_NEOLED/README.md

 # TSOC_NEOLED

-**TSOC_NEOLED** is a Eight-Channel WS2812 driver exapnsion board **thingSoC Reference Design.**
+**TSOC_NEOLED** is a Eight-Channel WS2812 LED driver expansion board, and can drive eight (8) to sixteen(16) strips of individually addressable Light Emitting Diodes (LEDs).

-**thingSoC Reference Designs** are example thingSoC implementations that implement various reference and testing circuits for demonstrating the use of the thingSoC libraries.
-These reference designs can serve as starting templates for user designs.

-**TSOC_NEOLED** uses a programmable system on chip (PSoC4) with an eight (8) channel driver to drive up to 512 WS2812 Color LED's, arranged as 64x8 (eight strings).
+**TSOC_NEOLED** uses a programmable system on chip (PSoC4) with an eight (8) channel driver to drive hundreds of WS2812 Color LED's, with a default arrangement of 8 (eight strings) of sixty-four(64) LEDs each.

 The **TSOC_NEOLED** can provide several different intefaces in order to make interfacing large numbers of LEDs easy.
 The default protocol is an I2C interface :